keremgura/SimCLR-PCA/README.md

 The second step is to create a relevant PCA basis for the dataset.
 In **pca.py**, all bases can be computed in one run; however, you can comment out the unwanted datasets to save time.
 Additionally, 32*32 bases for Tiny ImageNet are already computed under the outputs folder.
 After the PCA basis is computed and saved, simply use **python run.py** with the desired configurations.
+This will return a log file including the training and validation contrastive accuracies, followed by a linear classification task.

 For patch PCA (position-specific and position-agnostic), firstly run **patch_pca_position_specific.py** and **patch_pca.py** respectively.

+## Installing Dependencies

+Please run **pip install requirements.txt** for installing the necessary libraries, or install them manually.